-The purpose of the Withholding Tax Allowance (WTA) is to protect you from having to use part of your relocation expense reimbursements to pay Federal income tax withholding; it does not cover state taxes, local taxes, Medicare taxes, or Social Security taxes.
+The purpose of the Withholding Tax Allowance (WTA) is to protect you from having to use part of your relocation expense reimbursements to pay Federal income tax withholding; it does not cover state, local, Social Security/FICA, or Medicare taxes.

 The WTA is treated as an advance against the Relocation Income Tax Allowance (RITA) and is deducted from any RITA computed in the following year.
-If you elect WTA, it will be reimbursed on each claim that has taxable allowances.
+If you elect WTA, it will be reimbursed on each claim that has taxable allowances from the time of election.
+WTA is not applied retroactively.
 Remember, WTA itself is taxable.

 If WTA is elected, you must file a RITA claim within 120 days of the following calendar year.
 Failure to file a timely RITA claim will result in a debt and collection of the entire amount of WTA paid on your behalf.